britram/pins/draft-trammell-inip-pins.md

 Internet, and leads to a tree-structured namespace, where each Delegation is itself identified with a Subject at a given level in the namespace.

+In the DNS protocol, this federation of authority is implemented using the NS RRTYPE, redirecting queries to subordinate authorities recursively to the final authority.

 ### Unity of Authority

 For a given Subject, there is a single Authority that has the right to